-We ask a lot of our hallway flooring.
-It needs to stand up to all the foot traffic of inhabitants (including, perhaps, those with paws) and visitors.
-It must not demand more time to clean and to care for than we’re prepared to give.
-Pattern or color that doesn’t show the first speck as soon as the vacuum or mop have been returned to the cupboard is high on the requirements list for many of us… How to end up with a hall floor that cuts the mustard?
-Use our advice, of course.
+Good hallway flooring needs to stand up to all the foot traffic of inhabitants (including, perhaps, those with paws) and visitors.
+A low-maintenance, easy-to clean material is a must, as are a pattern and colour that won't show the first speck as soon as the vacuum or mop have been returned to the cupboard.
+We guide you through all the best choices available for hallway flooring.

 What choices are there for hallway flooring?